scil/LaravelFly/readme.md

 - [ ] Php Config.
 It's not supported in the near future.
 Tow reasons:
 1. It's useless in 99% of cases where all of the php internal configs are same in multile requests.
 2. It's hard to achive as it's related with php internal function ini_set.

+## Todo Abut Safe: Memory Leak

+- [x] Illuminate\Support\ServiceProvider.
+Its members 'publishes' and 'publishGroups' are associate arrays which has no much risk of memory leak.

 ## Todo About Improvement